airtimecommunity-create/undrift-product-writeup/README.md

 ## Roadmap (designed / in progress, not yet shipped)

-Listed separately and honestly — these are specced or in progress, not live:
+These are specced or in progress, not live:

 - Additional brain-training games (specced, build pending).
 - An additional calming game and a shared gallery-game framework (the framework extraction is intentionally deferred until a third use case justifies it).